dberman4/XTeam_20/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+Group leader will assign tasks, and if a team member is unable to complete a task, it will be reassigned

 ## How will we will track progress (and follow-up) on completion of tasks